 The Digitized Medieval Manuscripts app link to thousands of medieval manuscripts and hundreds of libraries all over the world.
 The site also includes a blog with updates about manuscript libraries and archives.

 DVCTVS is the result of the co-operation of four institutions which in June 2009 signed an agreement with the purpose of promoting the study of the two most important papyrological collections in Spain.
 At this site, users will find information about papyrological finds in the form of a digital catalogue.
 Users can also access digital images and texts of papyri that have already been published.
 DCVTVS is an ongoing project.

 This is follow-up project of CESG – Codices electronici Sangallenses (Digital Abbey Library of Saint Gall).
 It provides a single point of access for Swiss manuscripts on the internet, with high resolution digital images and over 140,000 facsimile pages.
 The site is being continually updated.
 There are manuscript descriptions, browse and search functions, and the site is accessible in German, French, Italian and English.
 The site is easy to use and understand, and the level of magnification is impressive.

 Erik Kwakkel Tumblr

-Images of and information about medieval books, run by Erik Kwakkel, medieval book historian at Leiden University.
+Images of and information about medieval books, run by Erik Kwakkel, medieval book historian at the University of British Columbia, Vancouver.

 Quotations and text re-uses of lost authors and works.
 This is a really helpful site for anyone interested in the appropriation of classical texts.